postcss/postcss/README.md

 But Sass and Stylus languages were created to be syntax-sugar for CSS.
 Writing really complicated programs using preporcessor languages is very difficult.
 [Autoprefixer] is absolutely impossible on Sass.

-PostCSS gives you comfort and power of JS or CoffeeScript working with CSS.
+PostCSS gives you comfort and power of JS or CoffeeScript to working with CSS.
 You can do really magic things with wide range of [npm] libraries.

 But postprocessors are not enemies for preprocessors.
 Sass and Stylus is still the best way to improve readability and add some syntax sugar to CSS.
 You can easily combine preprocessors and postprocessors.

 [Autoprefixer]: https://github.com/ai/autoprefixer
 [npm]:          https://npmjs.org/